 Q3: How do you do to recover from teacher burnout?

-- To recover, I take me time and to inspire, look through portfolio of student work.
+- To recover, I take my time and inspire, and look through my portfolio of student work.
 Remember the awesome moments

 - I recover with a weekend without work and by finding reasons to laugh every day.
 Wine also helps!

 - A good book! or, if I’m feeling guilty about not doing schoolwork, I’ll get caught up on education journals or books.

 - A mental health/personal day at least once a quarter.
 Make sure to not feel bad about it!
 We all need an extra day sometimes!

 - We need to learn to say no to extra tasks and demands

 - I like to go shopping and walk around the mall to completely change the subject in my brain